 Have Some Level Of Survivalist Knowledge

-Before you go backpacking alone, you should know how to survive on your own.
+Before you go backpacking solo, you should know how to survive on your own.
 This means you need to have some level of survivalist knowledge.
 You’re going to be in the middle of nowhere alone most of the time while backpacking, of course.

-No matter where you are while backpacking alone, anything could happen.
+No matter where you are while hiking alone, anything could happen.
 With the potential for anything to go wrong, you need to be prepared for it.
 This is where survivalist knowledge comes in handy.
 Anything in the wild and on your person can be used to help you if things go wrong.

 Whether a major storm hits out of nowhere or you get injured, perhaps something else entirely, your knowledge before going is crucial.
 If you’re unsure, simply take specific information with you such as a survivalist guide.